dergachev/phpunit-tutorial/README.md

 curl -s http://getcomposer.org/installer | php
 #    creates ./composer.phar

-php composer.phar init
+# php composer.phar init
-#    creates ./composer.json, interactively
+#    creates ./composer.json, interactively (only needed to do this once!)
 #    use it to add dev-dependency on phpunit 3.7.*

 php composer.phar install --dev